Now accepting applications for the 2014-15 Season Arts Leadership Training Program. Click here to apply

 ABOUT THE PROGRAM

-The Arts Leadership Training Program at Marin Theatre Company is designed for individuals already pursuing a path in theater, providing the opportunity to transition from academia and pursue the participant’s goal of becoming a leader in regional theater.
-By obtaining practical experience in a supportive environment, interns enhance their skills as guided participants and, eventually, as independent practitioners.
-The goal of our program is to prepare young arts leaders for possible integration into the Bay Area theater community following a successful internship.
+The Arts Leadership Training Program at Marin Theatre Company is designed for individuals already pursuing a path in theater, marketing or general management, providing the opportunity to transition from academia and pursue the participant’s goal of becoming a leader in in their field.
+By obtaining practical experience in a supportive environment, participants enhance their skills as guided participants and, eventually, as independent practitioners.
+The goal of our program is to prepare young arts leaders for possible integration into the Bay Area theatre community following a successful internship.

 - Hours may increase during technical rehearsal weeks and youth performances

 This is an unpaid internship.
 There are opportunities for supplemental paid work through Front of House and the Education department for qualified applicants.
 Hours will be set and remain steady so that interns can acquire outside employment nights and weekends.

 MTC does not provide housing but has affordable furnished housing available for rent.
 The housing available is an apartment with shared rooms in a co-ed living environment.
 Rent is $600 per month and includes utilities, plus a $500 move-in fee.